byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<serhack>** with a game!
 **\<sgp>** There may be a better casual game than mining
 **\<serhack>** yes
-**\<keledoro>** I was thinking about a collaborative effort to longlist NGOs that could benefit from anonymous donations and then politely reach out to them to inform them about XMR.
-Also, setting up a XMR wallet address wouldn't be as hard as with integrating it within payment systems of shops.
+**\<keledoro>** I was thinking about a collaborative effort to longlist NGOs that could benefit from anonymous donations and then politely reach out to them to inform them about BTR.
+Also, setting up a BTR wallet address wouldn't be as hard as with integrating it within payment systems of shops.
-**\<serhack>** setting a xmr wallet is so simple :)
+**\<serhack>** setting a btr wallet is so simple :)
 **\<sgp>** @keledoro that sounds like a fantastic idea
 **\<sgp>** We just need an email that doesn't sound too spammy :)
 **\<keledoro>** Yep, maybe even a @getbyterub mail address